cyberark/conjur/design/telemetry/metrics_solution_design.md

 ## Test Plan

-**TODO:** Elaborate on the test plan.
-Some thoughts on testing metrics telemetry
   1. The functionality of metrics telemetry can be unit-tested.
 In unit tests we can compare, for any given action, the value registered by prometheus against the base truth.
 This validates how we are measuring.